May 3 – 18, 2020

 Arrive May 3, depart for home May 19.

-The second Uzbekistan trip is also full.
+The October 2020 Uzbekistan trip is full.
 Check back occasionally for 2021 and send an email to get on the announcement list.

 Our 16-night all-new textile tour of Uzbekistan checks another fabulous adventure off your bucket list!